A mathematical study of the excess growth rate: Introduction

-\item In Section \ref{sec:Jensen.gap}, we provide an axiomatic characterization (Theorem \ref{thm:characterization.Jensen}) of the {\it gap} in Jensen's inequality \eqref{eqn:Jensen.gap}, for a general ``generating function'' $\varphi$, and show in this setting that the logarithmic case $\varphi(\cdot) = c\log(\cdot)$, which leads to the excess growth rate, is characterized by num\'{e}raire invariance. \item In Section \ref{sec:log.divergence}, we exploit the fact that the excess growth rate is a member of the family of {\it logarithmic divergences} introduced by Pal and the second author \cite{PW16} (this is analogous to the fact that the relative entropy on the simplex is a Bregman divergence).
+\item In Section \ref{sec:Jensen.gap}, we characterize axiomatically the {\it gap} in Jensen's inequality, for a general ``generating function'', and show in this setting that the logarithmic case, which leads to the excess growth rate, is characterized by num\'{e}raire invariance (Theorem \ref{thm:characterization.Jensen}). \item In Section \ref{sec:log.divergence}, we exploit the fact that the excess growth rate is a member of the family of {\it logarithmic divergences} introduced by Pal and the second author \cite{PW16}.
+This is analogous to the fact that the squared Euclidean distance, as well as the relative entropy on the simplex, are Bregman divergences.
 We show in Theorem \ref{thm:egr.L.divergence} that the excess growth rate is the unique logarithmic divergence which is {\it perturbation invariant}; this is closely related to num\'{e}raire invariance.
-A by-product of this result is a characterization of (negative) {\it cross-entropy} within the family of {\it exponentially concave functions} on the simplex. \end{itemize}
+A by-product is a new characterization of the (negative) {\it cross-entropy} within the family of exponentially concave functions on the open simplex. \end{itemize}

-The significance of the excess growth rate in portfolio selection leads naturally to maximization of this quantity.
+The significance of the excess growth rate in portfolio theory leads naturally to maximization of this quantity.
 In Section \ref{sec:optimization} we study two versions of this problem, first in a deterministic setting ($\max_{\bpi \in \Delta_n} \gamma(\bpi,\br)$ where $\br$ is fixed), then in a probabilistic setting where we maximize the expected excess growth rate $\bE [ \gamma(\bpi,\br)] $ assuming $\br$ is a random vector.
-In the deterministic case, we derive an explicit characterization of the solution and, via a variational representation, link it with the {\it perspective function} in convex analysis.
+In the deterministic case, we derive an explicit characterization of the solution and, via a variational representation, link it with the perspective function in convex analysis.
 In the probabilistic case, we derive a first-order condition for the optimizer and compare this problem with the classical {\it growth optimal portfolio} \cite[Chapter 16]{CT06}.

-As discussed in Remark \ref{rmk:IT.literature} below, information theory and quantitative finance share deep connections.
+As discussed in Section \ref{sec:IT.literature} below, information theory and quantitative finance share deep connections.
 In this paper, we show that the excess growth rate fosters new synergies between the two fields.
 Our results suggest many directions for future research, some of which are discussed in Section \ref{sec:conclusion}.